Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors

-That is, the metric becomes time-independent due to the pseudo-Hermiticity condition of the $\PH$, i.e., $ (H^{\mathrm{pH}})^\dagger \eta = \eta H^{\mathrm{pH}}. $ In this case, the Hamiltonian $\PH$ generates a unitary-like evolution in the curved Hilbert space, even though it is not Hermitian.

-An important consequence of the pseudo-Hermitian structure is that any pseudo-Hermitian Hamiltonian \( H^{\mathrm{pH}} \) can be mapped to a Hermitian Hamiltonian \( H^{\mathrm{H}} \) through a similarity transformation~\cite{Ju2022}.
-Explicitly, since the metric operator \( \eta \) can always be written as

-for some invertible operator \( S \), then the associated Hermitian Hamiltonian (up to an arbitrary unitary) can be defined as follows~\footnote{Note that the associated Hermitian Hamiltonian $\HH$ is not unique given a metric $\eta$, since by redefining $S\to TS$, where $T$ is some unitary, the metric remains invariant, though the Hermitian Hamiltonian is transformed as $\HH\to T\HH T^\dagger$.
-This fact by no means affect the conclusions made in this work.}
+An important consequence of the pseudo-Hermiticity is that any pseudo-Hermitian Hamiltonian \( H^{\mathrm{pH}} \) can be mapped to a Hermitian Hamiltonian \( H^{\mathrm{H}} \) through a similarity transformation~\cite{Ju2022}.
+Explicitly, since the metric operator \( \eta \) can always be written as $\eta = S^\dagger S$, for some invertible operator \( S \), then the associated Hermitian Hamiltonian (up to an arbitrary unitary) can be defined as follows~\footnote{Note that the associated Hermitian Hamiltonian $\HH$ is not unique given a metric $\eta$, since by redefining $S\to TS$, where $T$ is some unitary, the metric remains invariant, though the Hermitian Hamiltonian is transformed as $\HH\to T\HH T^\dagger$.
+Since this unitary freedom corresponds to a gauge choice and therefore does not modify the underlying physics, one may, without loss of generality, choose $T$ to be parameter independent.} $H^{\mathrm{H}} = S H^{\mathrm{pH}} S^{-1}$, $(\HH)^\dagger=\HH$.
 This relation shows that pseudo-Hermitian quantum mechanics can be unitarily equivalent (in the \( \eta \)-inner product sense) to standard Hermitian quantum mechanics.
-Consequently, the corresponding state vectors in the flat and curved Hilbert spaces are related by
+Consequently, the corresponding state vectors in the flat and $\eta$-modified Hilbert spaces are related by

-Although, in certain cases, the operator $S$ can be directly determined from the shape of the $\PH$, in general, however, it can be inferred from the metric.
+Although, in certain cases, the operator $S$ can be directly determined from the shape of the $\PH$, in general, however, it can be inferred from the metric~\footnote{See Supplementary Material}.